nclsndr/hermes/README.md

 **Notes**

 - We recommend to use [concurrently](https://www.npmjs.com/package/concurrently) in order to start your dev-server in parallel with the adaptor
-- For setup testing, you can try a `curl http://my-bridge.com`, then you should receive the request on your adaptor console (verbose = true).
+- For testing your setup, you can try a `curl http://YOUR_SERVER_IP:YOUR_HTTP_PORT`, then you should receive the request on your adaptor console (verbose = true).

 Here you should have something like: